 Best VPN for Kodi

-NordVPN is one of our favourite VPN options.
-It's outside of the jurisdiction of the 'fourteen eyes' and it has a strict 'no logs' policy.
+NordVPN is one of the best options, not just for streaming but by any measure.
+It's outside of the jurisdiction of the 'fourteen eyes' and it has a strict no-logs policy.
 This means you don't have to worry about any of your internet activities being tracked.
-Plus, there are more than 5,000 servers to choose from across 62 countries.
+Plus, there are more than 5,000 servers to choose from across 63 countries.

 There's an excellent level of encryption, too, including a DoubleVPN option and a kill switch.

 It's easy to set up and there's great 24/7 support.
-It's quick and it works on most operating systems.
+It's quick and it works on most operating systems, including Android and the Amazon Fire TV Stick.
 Plus, you can use it on up to six devices simultaneously.

 Read our full ExpressVPN review.

-PureVPN offers a Kill Switch and split tunnelling, and it maintains its own DNS servers too.
+PureVPN offers a Kill Switch and split tunnelling (on Windows and macOS) and it runs its own DNS servers too.

-We like that you can choose location by activity to connect you to an optimal server, and there's great support available with a 7-day money back guarantee.
+We like that you can choose a server that's best suited to streaming as opposed to other activities, and there's great support available along with a generous 31-day refund policy.

 Read our full PureVPN review.

 Our final recommendation is CyberGhost.
-It has a solid reputation for security and transparency, too, with excellent encryption and apps for Android and iOS in addition to Windows and MacOS.
+It has a solid reputation for security and transparency, too, with excellent encryption and apps for Android, Amazon Fire TV Stick and iOS in addition to Windows and macOS.

 There are more than 2,790 servers available across 60 countries, as well as a kill switch.
 It's based in Romania, therefore outside the 14-eyes, and is very simple to use.